|1. Hiram H. Kellogg, 1841-1845 |

 Prior to coming to Knox, Rick Nahm was vice president for development at the University of Pennsylvania.
 During his time at Knox, the College endowment increased to $43 million and enrollment grew from 900 to nearly 1,200.
 Collaborating with Carl Sandburg College and the Galesburg School District, Nahm established the George Washington Gale Scholars program, which supports academically promising first-generation and low-income youth through mentoring, community service and college scholarships.
 Nahm left Knox to take the position of senior vice president of Colonial Williamsburg.
 Morton W. Weir -- a Knox graduate, chair of the Knox Board of Trustees and chancellor emeritus of the University of Illinois -- served for most of 1998 as interim president of the College.

-Graduating from Knox cum laude in 1955, Morton Wier was a pre-medicine major turned psychologist.
+Graduating from Knox cum laude in 1955, Morton Weir was a pre-medicine major turned psychologist.
 He received an M.A. in experimental psychology from the University of Texas at Austin in 1958 and his Ph.D. in the same field a year later.
-Wier was a professor of psychology at the University of Illinois at Champaign for 11 years before going into administration at Knox.
+Weir was a professor of psychology at the University of Illinois at Urbana-Champaign for 11 years before going into administration, serving as chancellor of UIUC for six years and then as a senior consultant at the University of Illinois Foundation.
 He was also a fellow of the American Psychological Foundation and the American Association for the Advancement of Science.
-Wier was given the Knox Alumni Achievement Award in 1973.
+Weir was given the Knox Alumni Achievement Award in 1973.

 Richard Millman came to Knox from Whittier College, where he had served as provost, dean of faculty, and professor of mathematics.
 Shortly before he assumed office, the College embarked on the Knox Now!
 Campaign, a $125 million campaign to increase funds for student scholarships, faculty salaries, academic programs and campus improvements.
 Millman resigned the presidency in 2001 to return to teaching, eventually leaving Knox for the University of Kentucky.